God Image

 Edinger, Edward F., Transformation of the God-Image: An Elucidation of Jung’s Answer to Job, 1992thesis

-The 'master' we choose is not identical with the image we project of him in time and space.
-He goes on working as before, like an unknown quantity in the depths of the psyche.
+The definition is an image, but this image does not raise the unknown fact it designates into the realm of intelligibility… He goes on working as before, like an unknown quantity in the depths of the psyche.

 Jung, Carl Gustav, Psychology and Religion: West and East, 1958supporting